-Megan is the Founder and CEO of SurePact, an enterprise SaaS (software as a solution) designed to help governments and corporations identify key project and contract risks at the beginning of a delivery so they can be mitigated against and budgeted for.
+Megan is the Founder and CEO of SurePact, a software for local governments and corporations that helps to identify key project and contract risks at the beginning of a delivery so they can be mitigated against and budgeted for.

 The company, which celebrated its first year this week in Brisbane, has already been named as this year’s Lendlease B2B Startup of the Year; signed a National Strategic Partnership with CouncilWise and is the only early stage startup to receive Tier One funding from the QLD Ignite Ideas Grant Fund two years in a row.

 Within the company’s first year, Megan has already partnered with 10 per cent of Queensland’s local government, many of whom are in remote parts of the state.

 Megan said “Using the SurePact solution reduces the risk of unexpected cost and time blowouts by tracking compounding risks throughout the delivery stages.”

 Sarah Wrigglesworth, Palm Island Aboriginal Shire Council Director of Works and Facilities, oversees a team of 100, with 90 per cent of the council project expenditure sitting under her portfolio.
 In charge of all key infrastructure projects, Sarah said SurePact gives her better oversight over all projects and funding, while helping to identify potential risks when it comes to their workforce and suppliers.

 “The SurePact software for local governments has been developed by someone who knows what they are talking about and what we need.
 Megan has listened to us and worked with us to deliver an outcome that works for us,” said Sarah.